 Summary:

 The North Callaway County R-I school district in Missouri is home to two elementary schools: Hatton-McCredie Elementary and Williamsburg Elementary.
-While both schools serve students in grades K-5, they face similar challenges, with below-average test scores and high rates of students qualifying for free or reduced-price lunch, indicating significant socioeconomic challenges in the communities they serve.
+These schools serve students from pre-kindergarten through 5th grade and face challenges in providing quality education to the community.

 Thank you for your feedback!